Editorial Standards

 Can Form 940 be amended?

 Yes.
-If you discover an error after filing, use Form 940-X to correct it.
-Common reasons for filing an amended return include discovering that a credit-reduction state applied and was not reported, finding an error in wages reported, or correcting a deposit misallocation.
-File Form 940-X as soon as the error is identified – the sooner it is corrected, the lower the penalty exposure.
+If you discover an error after filing, file a corrected Form 940 with Box a (Amended) checked in the Type-of-Return section – there is no separate Form 940-X. Common reasons for filing an amended return include discovering that a credit-reduction state applied and was not reported, finding an error in wages reported, or correcting a deposit misallocation.
+Amended Form 940 can be filed electronically via IRS Modernized e-File (MeF); file the amendment as soon as the error is identified – the sooner it is corrected, the lower the penalty exposure.